dart-archive/pub_server/README.md

+# ARCHIVED

+This repo has been archived, and is no longer maintained.

+Issues and PRs will *not* be responded to.

+Should there be community interest in alternate package servers for Dart, we recommend these are handled as community projects.

-# NOTE: This is package is an alpha version and is not recommended for production use.
+## NOTE: This is package is an alpha version and is not recommended for production use.

 Provides re-usable code for making a Dart package repository server.
 The `package:pub_server/shelf_pubserver.dart` library provides a [shelf] HTTP